 Rabbi Chuck has served on numerous committee and boards over the years and has been recognized for his achievements many times.
 He is most proud of his selection by the Agency for Jewish Learning for recognition of his career contributions to the Special Needs community of Pittsburgh.

-Since the tragic shooting at the Tree of Life Synagogue this past October 27th, Rabbi Chuck has become an unofficial spokesperson for his beloved community.
+After the tragic shooting at the Tree of Life Synagogue five years ago Rabbi Chuck has become an unofficial spokesperson for his beloved community.
 He has appeared on CNN, MSNBC, NBC, ABC, NPR, BBC, CBC ,Al Jazeera as well other numerous stations around the world.
 He has been the subject of numerous documentaries and was interviewed by NBC Universal on their recent documentary on Domestic Terrorism, He has also appeared on many podcasts and has spoken at the New Synagogue in London, USF in Sarasota, Temple Emanuel in Kensington, Maryland, Beth El in Smallwood NY. , Beth Torah and Adath Israel in Toronto, Beth Jacob in Hamilton, Ontario and was a guest zoom scholar in Residence at St. Lukes in Manhattan.
+Most recently Rabbi Chuck spoke at Temple Sholom in Monticello, NY and will be a keynote speaker at the upcoming SERVAS retreat in upstate New York.
 Rabbi Chuck’s feature presentation is entitled ‘When Thoughts and Prayers Aren’t Enough’.
 He has also spoken at various high schools in their ‘No Place for Hate’ programs.